 Skip to Main Content

-Car Accident Caused by a Medical Emergency
+Car Accident Caused by Sudden Medical Emergency

 Medical conditions make it much harder to drive safely.
 In fact, one study out of California in the 1960s showed that drivers with certain medical conditions were twice as likely to be involved in a car wreck when compared to a healthy control group.
 We think of most accidents as being caused by a failure to use reasonable care, called negligence.
 Think speeding